 The process to determine coincidence between two pulses is as follows: the ADC starts the conversion after the leading edge of the input pulse surpasses the LLD setting.
 If both ADCs receive pulses in coincidence, they will start the conversion at the same time.
-After finishing the conversion process, each ADC activates their respective DR signals, which are detected by the SAS.
-This will decide whether or not coincidence has happened depending on the time elapsed between both DR signals.
+After finishing the conversion process, each ADC activates its respective DR signals, which are detected by the SAS.
+This will decide whether or not coincidence has happened, depending on the time elapsed between both DR signals.

-- As seen in Fig. 7, conversion time depends on the pulse amplitude, so the difference between both conversion times (both DR enables) can be up to 8.8 μs (16 7.2 μs).
-In order to solve the coincidence problem, the software is pooling both DR lines continuously.
+As seen in Fig. 7, conversion time depends on the pulse amplitude, so the difference between both conversion times (both DR enables) can be up to $8.8 \,\mu s$ (16-7.2 $\mu s$ ).
+In order to solve the coincidence problem, the software pools both DR lines continuously.
 When a DR goes active, the software waits enough time to be sure that the conversion of the second ADC has finished.
 Then, it checks the state of the second ADC DR line (DR2).
 If it has been activated, the software concludes that there is coincidence and the data from both ADC are recorded.
 After that, the software resets both ADCs sending a DA and the system is again ready for a new event.
 Otherwise, if DR2 is not active, the software considers that there is no coincidence and sends a DA (reset) to both ADCs without recording the data.
-The SAS always sends the DA to both ADC simultaneously (they are both connected at the same circuit wire) to ensure that they are always reset and they start the waiting for a new input pulse at the same time, as suggested by Medina (1987). - 25 Obviously, the received pulses may correspond to different muon arrivals up to 8.8 μs apart and the software could declare them coincident (Fig. 9(a)).
-Moreover, taking into account the pooling time (4.2 μs between each DR, see Table 1 and Sect.
-4.2.2 below), particles up to 21.4 μs apart (Fig. 9(b)) could be considered coincident.
-Actually, in order to guarantee that both ADC conversions have finished, our software waits 25.2 μ s (see Sect.
-4.2.2).
-However, in our muon telescope (MD1) it is highly unlikely to have two or more muon arrivals in 25.2 μ s because of its steady flux with an average rate of one muon every 55.6 ms. As the arrival of these particles has a random and independent behavior, it follows a Poisson distribution and the probability for detecting k consecutive muons in a δ t time window is given by:
+The SAS always sends the DA to both ADC simultaneously (they are both connected at the same circuit wire) to ensure that they are always reset, and